Hiking used to be a fitness challenge to me.

 But take it from me - you don’t have to be an expert to slow down, observe the beauty around you, and share a little secret with nature.
 And once you start looking, you’ll realize how truly vast the natural world is.

 This blog post is from Irene Brueckner-Irwin.
-Irene is a Girls Gone Water co-founder and is currently working on marine conservation issues in Atlantic Canada.
+Irene is a Girls Gone Water co-founder and works in nature conservation.
 She hails from Kingston, Ontario (but is currently living a nomadic life).
 She has a passion for connecting diverse people to the diversity of nature.